vanshika6900/robot-game/robot-game/README.md

 <!-- DEEP UNDERSTANDING OF PROJECT: -->

 I am firstly using grid to make a matrix of 5 X 5.
 Then I have used another div for the position of robot and its position is stored in two usestates "positionX" and "positionY".
-Whenever any symbol isdropping in the logicPanel handleSymbolDrop function is called and it is managing the position of robot.
+Whenever any symbol isdropping in the logicPanel position of robot is managed.
 If left operation is performed positionX is subtracted by 1 and similarly every other position is updated accordingly.

 Then we have logicPanel where the user is dragging the symbols.
 Below that we have control Panel where all 4 symbols are stored and there is play and reset button.
 On clicking on play button the game starts, On clicking on Reset button whole game gets reset.